yu55/yagga/README.md

 # Yet Another Git Grep Application (yagga)

-This is a simple web application that allows you to git grep over many repositories via web interface.
+This is a very simple web application that allows you to git grep over many repositories via web interface.
+This application also supports grep on mercurial repositories.

 ## Requirements
 * Java 8
 * globally recognizable `git` command in operating system (added to $PATH etc.)
+* to mercurial users: same as above for 'hg' command

 ## Installation & running
 * clone this repository to your local machine